 I'm determined to crack French, but I love having the option to pick up a conversational grasp of a new language if I travel to that country.

 An annual subscription to Rosetta Stone is only $7.99 a month and gives you access to all of the languages.
-They also have a 24 month option that works out at $5.99 a month, such a great deal!
 Or if you wanna try it out before committing, their 3 month subscription costs $11.99.
+However, the best deal they offer is definitely their lifetime package.
+You get access to all 24 languages for life for just $179!

 Such a steal considering the amount of awesome features their app has.
 Rosetta Stone is way more affordable than going to classes or hiring a tutor, and their approach to learning is just better.
 Especially not that they're offering free tutoring sessions through the end of June!